ilijaljubicic/mikan/readme.md

 # Example clients

 clientA.html is an example of a browser JavaScript App publishing messages to the **Mikan server**.
-It published JSON messages to the topic named "entity".
+It publishes JSON messages to the topic named "entity".

 clientB.html is an example of a browser App subscribing to messages of the topic named "entity".